braedynl/matrixlib/_sources/guide-rules.rst.txt

 <Rule.COL: 1>
 >>>

 The value of each rule member maps to an integer that accesses its dimension from a matrix shape (or any two-element sequence).
-A member can be "inverted" as a means to retrieve the opposite dimension in circumstances where you don't know which dimension you're handling (particularly useful for implementing ``Matrix`` functions):
+A member can be "inverted" as a means to retrieve the opposite dimension in places where you don't know which dimension you're handling (particularly useful for implementing ``Matrix`` functions):

 >>> ~Rule.ROW
 <Rule.COL: 1>